ronsm/CASAS-RNN-Query-Committee/README.md

 Max disagreement is found by calculating the consensus probabilities, measuring entropy of the consensus, and then by calculating the Kullback-Leibler divergence of each learner to the consensus prediction.
 Max disagreement is then the argmax of the learner KL divergence for each sample.

 The program will generate a CSV log file in the ```logs``` folder, timestamped with the date/time that the program was run.
 The log file shows the class prediction from each learner, the ground truth value, the calculated max disagreement, and whether a query would be triggered.

+### Dialogue Manager

+The dialogue manager class in ```dialogue_manager.py``` is actived when a data point is selected for querying.
+It takes in the labels from the selected sample, and starts a dialogue with the user via the terminal.

+It uses AIML and Spacy for NLU, and generates text using the responder class.